domeffe/bitcoin-bip-sfqmr/README.md

 This is not a confiscation, because an ultimatum period allows anyone holding those very old, cryptographically vulnerable pre‑2013 coins to move them.
 Only coins that remain unmoved after the deadline would be frozen, making the process voluntary rather than coercive.
 Taproot spending vulnerabilities and post-2013 address reuse thefts are strictly out of scope for this BIP.

-Temporary freezes are unsustainable, because once quantum technology can break private keys there is no reliable way to distinguish the legitimate owner from the thief.
+Temporary freezes with unlocking through external procedures (such as KYC or legacy key verification) are unsustainable.
+Once quantum technology can break private keys there is no reliable way to distinguish the legitimate owner from the thief.
 At that point, any attempt to ‘unfreeze’ coins becomes arbitrary and technically impossible to administer.

 Freezing only very old coins (pre‑2013) that are already cryptographically vulnerable prevents any future narrative that governments or developers could arbitrarily freeze inconvenient addresses today, which are still cryptographically protected.
 It removes the narrative weapon used by “full‑opt‑in” maximalists who argue that any precedent could later be applied to modern and secure addresses.